Master guide to ESOP with Tips for Start-Up’s.

 When setting up an ESOP, there are a few practical considerations.

-• Compensation committee meetings should be held regularly to review the performance of the plan and make adjustments as needed.
+• Hold compensation committee meetings regularly to review the plan’s performance and make necessary adjustments.

-• It is important to consider the tax implications of offering and ESOP.
+• It is important to consider the tax implications of offering an ESOP.

 Depending on the type of ESOP you choose, there may be various tax consequences for you and your employees.
 Make sure to consult with a financial professional to help you navigate this area.